Kathleen Scheide has concertized as a harpsichord and organ soloist throughout the United States, Canada, Mexico,

 Member of various early keyboard societies, Dr. Scheide was recently elected to a second term on the Executive Committee of

-Her compositions have been made available through Darcey Press, Piano Press, Time Warner, Wayne Leupold and World Library.
+have been made available through Darcey Press, E.C.
+Schirmer, Piano Press, Time Warner, Wayne Leupold and World Library.
+Recent

 Organ Historical Society, Palatine and Raven labels.